f5devcentral/f5-agility-labs-sslviz/docs/class5/module2/lab2.rst

    existing security services.
 However, while possible, passing this decrypted traffic to points on an existing network architecture could create multiple points of data exposure.
-Usernames, passwords, credit card numbers and other sensitive information could be exposed to other devices on that network.
+Usernames, passwords, credit card numbers and other personally identifiable information (PII) could be exposed to other devices on that network.
 It is thus recommended that security devices exist in a "private enclave" local to the BIG-IP Next instance(s).
 Please keep this in mind when defining the network